Leamsi9/ismaelvelasco.dev/clfmhzqop000509ld3a5p7yuc.md

 The more renewable energy powers the electricity grid as we advance in the energy transition, the more the need for demand-side stabilisation mechanisms.

-## Lessons from Bitcoin: achieving carbon aware computing at scale
+## 3\.
+Green computing as grid stabilisation tool: Bitcoin's Proof of Concept

 Because computing can be electricity-intensive, because it can be located anywhere, and because it can be increased or diminished at will, it can be a great "load resource" for such demand response mechanisms, and Bitcoin has been the pioneer in harnessing this opportunity at scale as described in the [previous post](https://ismaelvelasco.dev/bitcoin-environmental-impact) of this [greening blockchains series](https://ismaelvelasco.dev/series/greening-blockchains).